 Don’t buy foreign currency in advance.
 Some tourists just have to have euros or pounds in their pockets when they step off the airplane, but smart travelers don’t bother and know better than to get lousy stateside exchange rates.
 Wait until you arrive at your destination; I’ve never been to an airport in Europe that didn’t have plenty of ATMs.

 Figure out currency conversions.
-To "ugly Americans," foreign money is "funny money."
-They never figure it out, get no respect from the locals, and are constantly ripped off.
 Local currencies are all logical.
 Each system is decimalized just like ours.
-There are a hundred "little ones" (cents, pence, groszy, stotinki) in every "big one" (euro, pound, złoty, lev).
+There are a hundred “little ones” (cents, pence, groszy, stotinki) in every “big one” (euro, pound, złoty, lev).
 Only the names have been changed — to confuse the tourist.
-Examine the coins in your pocket soon after you arrive, and in two minutes you'll be comfortable with the nickels, dimes, and quarters of each new currency.
+Examine the coins in your pocket soon after you arrive, and in two minutes you’ll be comfortable with the nickels, dimes, and quarters of each new currency.

-You don't need to constantly consult a currency converter.
-While you can get the exact exchange rate from at www.oanda.com, I've never bothered.
-You'll know the rough exchange rates when you're in a country, and I see no need to have it figured to the third decimal.
+You don’t need to constantly consult a currency converter.
+While you can do real-time conversion with a smartphone app, I’ve never bothered.
+You just need to know the rough exchange rates.
+I see no need to have it figured to the third decimal.

 Assume you’ll be shortchanged.
 In banks, restaurants, at ticket booths, everywhere — expect to be shortchanged if you don’t do your own figuring.
 Some people who spend their lives sitting in booths for eight hours a day taking money from strangers have no problem stealing from clueless tourists who don’t know the local currency.
 For 10 minutes I observed a man in the Rome subway shortchanging half of the tourists who went through his turnstile.
 Half of his victims caught him and got their correct change with apologies.
 Overall, about 25 percent didn’t notice and probably went home saying, “Mamma mia, Italy is really expensive.”